 Laser enhanced sound absorption

 Adding paint would have compromised our vision of creating a 100% bio-based product.
-Instead, with BAUX Acoustic Pulp, color is achieved using percentages of wheat bran 5%.
+Instead, with BAUX Acoustic Pulp, colour is achieved using percentages of wheat bran 5%.
 With the three origami patterns, you can combine endless possibilities for harmonizing with different space designs.
-The final effect is an organic expression of character and color, without any chemicals at all.
+The final effect is an organic expression of character and colour, without any chemicals at all.